Wigner crystallization in Bernal bilayer graphene: Introduction

-But BBG presents a number of features that are not present in the usual context of a simple parabolic dispersion.
-For example, BBG has a gate-tunable band gap, strong dielectric screening associated with virtual interband excitations, and a nontrivial band structure that is not equivalent to the usual parabolic electron band.
-Electron bands in BBG also have significant Berry curvature, with each of the two valleys in its dispersion relation having a net Berry flux of $2 \pi$; as we show below, the Berry curvature can strongly modify the WC state.
-Our goal in this paper is to consider the basic question: what becomes of the WC state in BBG?
-Where can it exist in the parameter space of electron density, displacement field, and temperature?
+The present paper approaches this question by focusing on the simplest and oldest instance of multilayer graphene: Bernal bilayer graphene (BBG), in which two monolayer graphene sheets are arranged in an untwisted AB stack.
+In BBG, application of a perpendicular electric field has the effect of simultaneously opening a band gap, creating a large density of states near the band edge, and distributing $\pm 2 \pi$ Berry flux over an increasingly large region of momentum space in the vicinity of the $K$ and $K'$ points in momentum space.
+Our goal in this paper is to consider the questions: what becomes of the WC state in BBG?
+Where does it exist in the parameter space of electron density, displacement field, and temperature?
 And how are its properties different from those of the conventional WC phase?

 Our basic results can be summarized as follows.
 At zero displacement field, the WC state is precluded due to the vanishing band mass at low energy and the strong interband dielectric response.
 Instead, the WC phase exists within a regime of a large enough displacement field, low enough density, and low enough temperature.
 We describe, theoretically, the phase boundary of the WC state in two ways: first, by ignoring the effects of trigonal warping so that the low-energy dispersion relation is rotationally symmetric around the K and K' points; and second, by including the effects of trigonal warping, so that the low-energy band structure is split into either three or four low-energy ``pockets" or ``minivalleys."
-In the former case, we show that when the displacement field is strong enough, Berry curvature drives a spontaneous orbital polarization of the WC state, which appears as a discontinuous jump in the magnetization as a function of the displacement field.
+In the former case, we show that when the displacement field is strong enough, Berry curvature drives a spontaneous orbital angular momentum transition of WC electrons, which manifests as a discontinuous jump in the magnetization as a function of the displacement field.
 When the effects of trigonal warping are included, however, the ground state of the WC involves a nontrivial spatial pattern of minivalley ordering.
 Trigonal warping also produces an unusual ``doubly-reentrant melting" of the WC phase, in which the WC phase first melts, then freezes again, then melts again with increasing density in the limit of zero temperature.